 San Ramon is a larger medium-sized city located in the state of California.
-With a population of 76,134 people and 12 constituent neighborhoods, San Ramon is the 111th largest community in California.
+With a population of 75,931 people and 12 constituent neighborhoods, San Ramon is the 111th largest community in California.

 San Ramon home prices are not only among the most expensive in California, but San Ramon real estate also consistently ranks among the most expensive in America.

-San Ramon is a decidedly white-collar city, with fully 92.41% of the workforce employed in white-collar jobs, well above the national average.
+San Ramon is a decidedly white-collar city, with fully 93.23% of the workforce employed in white-collar jobs, well above the national average.
 Overall, San Ramon is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in San Ramon who work in management occupations (19.72%), computer science and math (11.61%), and sales jobs (11.13%).
+There are especially a lot of people living in San Ramon who work in management occupations (18.52%), computer science and math (13.82%), and sales jobs (10.46%).

 Also of interest is that San Ramon has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.11% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.99% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in San Ramon in 2010 was $52,293, which is wealthy relative to California and the nation.
-This equates to an annual income of $209,172 for a family of four.
+The per capita income in San Ramon in 2010 was $55,772, which is wealthy relative to California and the nation.
+This equates to an annual income of $223,088 for a family of four.